cloudteam2016/kubernetes.github.io/docs/admin/multiple-zones.md

 Kubernetes will automatically spread the pods in a replication controller or service across nodes in a single-zone cluster (to reduce the impact of failures.)
-With multiple-zone clusters, this spreading behaviour is extended across zones (to reduce the impact of zone failures.)
+With multiple-zone clusters, this spreading behavior is extended across zones (to reduce the impact of zone failures.)
 (This is achieved via `SelectorSpreadPriority`).
 This is a best-effort placement, and so if the zones in your cluster are heterogeneous